 Email size and recipient limits

-The IMSS SMTP server has a message size limit of 30 megabytes and a recipient limit of 100 recipients.
+Caltech email has a message size limit of 150 MB and a recipient limit of 500 recipients.
 Any message that tries to pass through it that is too large, or has too many recpients, will be rejected.
 This applies both to incoming and outgoing mail.
 For more information, see the "Message Size Limits" section of this page.

-If you need to send mail to more than 100 recipients, you should either send the message multiple times to groups of less than 100 recipients, or ask IMSS about creating a mailing list.
+If you need to send mail to more than 500 recipients, please contact IMSS about creating a mailing list.

 Retention of IMSS email addresses after leaving Caltech